ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'exp', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.

-* 'gid_reuse', encoding the CBOR simple value "true" (0xf5) if, upon rekeying the OSCORE group, the Group Manager can reassign the values of the OSCORE Group ID used as OSCORE ID Context, as per {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
-Otherwise, this parameter encodes the CBOR simple value "false" (0xf4).
+* 'gid_reuse', encoding the CBOR simple value `true` (0xf5) if, upon rekeying the OSCORE group, the Group Manager can reassign the values of the OSCORE Group ID used as OSCORE ID Context, as per {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Otherwise, this parameter encodes the CBOR simple value `false` (0xf4).

 * 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
 Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}).